DocHoliday2022/seanselander.github.io/README.md

 #Seanselander.com

 ### Description
 This will serve as a hobbyist web development experiment.
-I might write some things, put photos I like up for everyone to enjoy, etc.
+For now, just this markdown splash screen will display as I work on the first full release of my personal website.
+Eventually, this website will display many of my woodworking projects, and maybe some of my boogie woogie piano music!
+Check back soon.

 ### Authors
 Sean Selander